 The oscillator is either built from a RC-oscillator or from a Quartz-oscillator.
-Due to the easy frequency tuning of the RC-oscillator its often used when the speed is pitched, while the Quartz-oscillator is activated at fixed speed (Quartz-Lock).
+Due to the easy frequency tuning of the RC-oscillator its often used when the speed is pitched, while a Quartz-oscillator is activated for fixed speed (Quartz-Lock).
 The SL-1200mk2 makes use of a additional specialized IC that allows Quartz-locked pitch-mode also.

 When releasing the platter again the strobe marking will remain at that new position with a F-servo, but will run back to its initial position with a PLL.

 Prominent examples of (Quartz-) PLL-servos are the top range models of most japanese manufacturers, like the Technics SP-10mk2 and its successors.

 Since the second half of the 80s, F-servo turntables concentrated on the lowend entrance model range.

 Comparing the three control systems, one esily recognizes the PLL-servo as the most precise, utmost stable and finest resolving control loop.

 That the PLL and direct drives in general earned a bad reputation among many HighEnders is not founded on its principal capabilities, but due to inferior implementations and clever propaganda of belt-driven turntable agents and enthusiasts.